romanorca/terraform-gcp-onboarding-saas-multiaccount/README.md

 # GCP Saas multiaccount onboarding for Orca Security
-by default this will scan every project and subfolder in the organization you specify when applying
+By default this will scan every project and subfolder in the organization you specify when applying